-The video hardware in the Macintosh Quadra 700 computer provides graphics performance approaching that of the Macintosh Display Card 8•24GC.
-The 8•24GC card is faster for certain graphics operations, but not all applications benefit from the acceleration it provides.
-Because the frame buffer in the Macintosh Quadra 700 computer is connected directly to the system bus, it works with the MC68040 to provide high drawing speed for all applications, even those that don't use QuickDrawTM.

-The control registers in the DAFB IC and the frame-buffer VRAM are mapped into the memory locations that were assigned to NuBus slot \$9 in earlier Macintosh models.
-See Figure 1-3 for a map of the NuBus addresses in the Macintosh Quadra 700 computer.
+The video hardware in the Macintosh Quadra 900 computer provides graphics performance approaching that of the Macintosh Display Card 8•24GC.
+That card is still faster for certain graphics operations, but not all applications benefit from the acceleration it provides.
+Because the frame buffer in the Macintosh Quadra 900 computer is connected directly to the system bus, it speeds up all applications, even those that don't use QuickDraw.
+The control registers in the DAFB IC and the frame-buffer VRAM are mapped into the memory locations that were assigned to NuBus slot \$9 in earlier models.